Nurturing a Child’s Relationship with Money

-I would rather my children do something that is important to them, and that may mean that they don’t have the highest paying job or that they would like to be home with their kids one day.
-The point is that values will help them decide these questions and values should drive behavior.
+I would rather my children do something that is important to them.
+That may mean that they don’t have the highest paying job, but maybe it allows them to be home with their kids one day.
+The point is that values will help them decide the answer to these questions.
+Values should drive behavior.

-Allowance as a starting point will present decisions to them of how they would like to utilize money and the development of what they value.
+Allowance as a starting point will present a need to make decisions about how they would like to utilize money.
+It will encourage the development of recognizing what they value.
 For example, my son gets a weekly allowance of $3.
 He has chores that are not contingent upon receiving it.
 He has 3 jars labeled as follows: Save, Give, and Spend.
 We also take gifts from birthdays and special occasions and break it into smaller amounts so they can be distributed.
 This is his introduction to basic budgeting.
 At this point, the decisions he makes are inconsequential and require some trial and error.
 Experience is sometimes the best teacher.

 Spend Jar: This can be for the occasional impulse purchase or setting a goal of a bigger purchase.
 When a child sees something they want to buy, a parent can make the purchase but it is important to remember to take money out of that jar when you get home.
 It’s okay for them to spend all of their money on an impulsive purchase.
 If parents stick to the plan, kids will learn when they want something else that since they already spent all their money, they can’t get it.
 Wow, what an important lesson!
 Be careful though, because if you set this system up and then out of a sense of love and care you break the rules and buy them something they don’t have the money for, just remember that you are teaching them this life lesson “you can spend irresponsibly, but don’t worry about it, mommy and daddy will bail you out.”
 This is a dangerous life lesson that I have seen play out long into adulthood, and can be a recipe for a lifetime of financial dependence.
 The spending jar allows them to practice how they will handle impulse buying as an adult.
 It gives them the opportunity to make mistakes and learn from them, which will make a lasting impression.

-Save Jar: Saving for bigger purchases can teach delayed gratification and can give a sense of accomplishment by working and achieving a long term goal.
-It can be fun to talk about these longer-term goals and even create a visual reminder of the goal to put on the wall, such as a picture of the particular toy they want to buy.
+Save Jar: Saving for bigger purchases can teach delayed gratification and can give a sense of accomplishment by working toward and achieving a long term goal.
+It can be fun to talk about these longer-term goals and even create a visual reminder of the goal to put on the wall.
+This could be something such as a picture of the particular toy they want to buy.
 This will help delay gratification and will make the eventual purchase a very exciting and rewarding event!